-Ester has been working in the association since 2013 as an accounts and communication manager.
-She is responsible for correspondence and communication with the Association's members and customers and is also in charge of organising international events.
-Ester represents the association at domestic and international forums and conferences and prior to joining NIX.CZ she worked as an account manager for EURid, the registry of the .eu top-level domain.
+Ester has worked at the NIX.CZ Association since 2013, as an Accounts and Communication Manager.
+She is responsible for correspondence and communication with the Association's members and customers, and is also in charge of organising international events.
+Additionally, Ester represents the Association at domestic and international fora and conferences.
+Prior to joining the Czech Neutral Internet Exchange, she worked as a Liaison Manager for EURid, the registry of the .eu top-level domain.

 Renata is working in the Association as Office Manager.
 She is responsible for the smooth office operation and billing agenda.
 She organizes social events at which NIX.CZ members and customers meet regularly.

 Mirek joined the Association as a Network Specialist in April 2018.
 He has great experience in networking on the telco operator side.
 Mirek's main task is to ensure the operation and development of network infrastructure of NIX.CZ and NIX.SK.